johnae/spook/README.md

 ## Spook

 Spook started out as a light weight replacement for [guard](https://github.com/guard/guard) but has become much more than that since the 0.7.0 version.
 It is mostly written in [moonscript](https://github.com/leafo/moonscript), a language that compiles to [Lua](http://www.lua.org) - with a sprinkle of C. It's built as a single binary with all dependencies built-in.
 The ridiculously fast [LuaJIT VM](http://luajit.org/) is embedded and compiled with Lua 5.2 compatibility.
 Extensions are easily written in [moonscript](https://github.com/leafo/moonscript), which is also part of the binary.

+While spook is, especially when reading this README it looks that way, geared towards running tests in a feedback loop.
+There are many other potential uses.
+For some inspiration, check out my i3bar implementation (for the i3 window manager) which is also using a Spookfile but in most other ways is doing something very different: [moonbar](https://github.com/johnae/moonbar).

 You can download releases from [spook/releases](https://github.com/johnae/spook/releases).
 Currently only available for Linux x86_64.
 Compiling it is quite simple though and the only artifact is the binary itself which you can place wherever you like (somewhere in your PATH probably).